Bijol Islands

-Bijol Islands is a group of islets in the West African state of The Gambia.
+The Bijol Islands are a group of islets located off the coast of The Gambia.

 Geography

 The small uninhabited island group of the Bijol Islands is in the Atlantic Ocean.
 The five-islet group lies about two and a half to three and a half kilometers off the coast at Bald Cape north of the village of Tanji in the district of Kombo South.
-They form the westernmost territory of the Gambia.
+They form the westernmost territory of The Gambia.
 The total area of the Bijol Islands is 0.1 square kilometers.

+They are the only non river/river delta islands The Gambia has.

+Area

+The area of the biggest Bijol Island is roughly 8,522 meters squared.